Frequently asked questions about cord blood and cord tissue

 Yes.
 Bone marrow, adipose tissue and cord blood all contain MSCs.
 However, there is evidence that MSCs from cord tissue offer distinct advantages to other MSC sources.
 Due to the immature nature of the MSCs from cord tissue they have a higher proliferation capacity, meaning they can grow more rapidly than MSCs from other sources.*

-Family banking in Canada costs approximately $1100 for the first year and $125/year thereafter.
+Family banking in Canada costs, on average, $1,050 – $1,200 (plus tax) for the first year and $125/year thereafter.
 Many banks offer financing or payment options which make it more affordable for parents.

 Parents who wish to donate their baby’s cord blood must complete an extensive screening process to review potential exposure to infectious and inherited diseases.
 Some parents do not qualify for public banking but may be eligible for private (family) banking.
 This is because the public bank does not have future access to medical information about the parent(s) and the child after the donation; family banking allows future contact and verification of health status.